-Successful roommate relationships can be a challenge.
+Successful roommate relationships can be a challenge – and they can result in lifelong friendships.
 Follow these guidelines to live in harmony:

-Talk about what you like and what you do not like from the start.
+Talk about what you like and don’t like from the start.

-- How do you study?
-With background noise or silence?
+- Do you study with background noise or silence?

 - How loud do you like to listen to your music?